A Benchmark and Comprehensive Survey on Knowledge Graph Entity Alignment via Representation Learning: Datasets and Experimental Studies

 \textbf{Lack of name variety}.
 Unlike recently proposed datasets MED-BBK-9K and DBP-FB, most previous EA datasets are constructed from KGs with the same source.
 For example, DWY100K~\citep{BootEA2018} and its resampled version SRPRS$_\text{mono}$~\citep{guo2019learning} consist of KG pairs (DBpedia-Yago and DBpedia-Wikidata) with the same primary source, Wikipedia.
 Thus, the names of entities from two KGs may have the same surface label; such names become ``tricky features", which can be used to achieve 100\% accurate EA easily (we call this the \textit{lack of name variety problem}).
 To address this problem, \cite{sun2020benchmarking} remove all the entity names from DWY100K.
 However, this is an overkill because, in real-world settings, KGs do contain entity names as attributes but just have variety in the names of the same real-world entity.
-The recently proposed dataset DBP-FB have significant portion of entities $42\%$ with different entity names and hence have good name variety due to the different data sources DBpedia and Freebase, but its lack of generic attribute triples limits its use as mentioned earlier.
+The recently proposed dataset DBP-FB have significant portion of entities ($42\%$) with different entity names and hence have good name variety due to the different data sources DBpedia and Freebase, but its lack of generic attribute triples limits its use as mentioned earlier.
 We need datasets that have significant amount of generic attribute triples and variety in the names.
-Our proposed datasets will address these issues.
+Our proposed datasets address these issues.

 \textbf{Small scale}.
 Most existing datasets are of small (e.g., MED-BBK-9K contains 9,162 unique entities) to medium (e.g., DBP-FB contains 29,861 unique entities) sizes.
-Our proposed datasets contain more than 100,000 unique entities from the two KGs combined.
+Our proposed datasets contain up to 600,000 unique entities from the two KGs combined.

-Table~\ref{table-dataset_comparisons} summarizes the key characteristics of various datasets.
-Some studies consider the characteristic of language, whether the dataset is multilingual or monolingual.
-We do not view it as an essential characteristic that affect the utility of the datasets, since EA techniques that utilize semantic information of KGs such as attributes can first translate it into the target language.
-However, note that all the current multilingual datasets are bijection ones and hence have the bijection problem discussed earlier.
+Table~\ref{table-dataset_comparisons} summarizes the key properties of various datasets.
+Our proposed benchmark DWY-NB has all the three desirable properties: non-bijection, name variety and large size.
+Some studies consider the property of whether the dataset is multilingual or monolingual.
+We do not view it as an essential property that affects the utility of the datasets, since EA techniques that utilize semantic information of KGs such as attributes can first translate it into the target language.
+Note that all the current multilingual datasets have the bijection problem discussed earlier.